Form: A spreading, mat-forming succulent.

 Sun: Full sun.

-First Year Care: Needs water several times a week in high temperatures.
+First Year Care: This plant needs water several times a week in high temperatures.

-Planting: Does well on rocky and sandy slopes as well as level ground.
+Planting: It does well on rocky and sandy slopes as well as level ground.
+Avoid

-Prune: To contain spread.
-In fall, prune brown areas caused by
+Prune: Trim to contain its spread.
+In fall, remove brown areas caused by high desert

 Uses: Groundcover, erosion control on sandy slopes.